Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Comparative study of HOS and HOSR distributions: A numerical investigation

-Hence, we can conclude from the above that for the $m=2$ case of COE and GOE, for smaller $k$ (up to $k=4$), the spacings and ratios are the same within the ensemble and among both the ensembles.
-For higher $k$ (i.e., $k \geq 4$), spacings and ratios start deviating from each other, and the deviation increases with $k$ within each ensemble.
-Also, we find that $N$ does not have a very significant effect on the HOS of COE and GOE, and HOSR of COE after a certain $N$, which is small.
-The HOS of both COE and GOE are found to be nearly the same, and the HOSR of COE isn't the same as that of the corresponding HOSR of GOE for a particular $N$.
-But, as $N$ increases, the HOSR of GOE seems to tend towards the HOSR of COE.
-We also find that for a particular $N$, the HOSR of both the unfolded eigenvalues of GOE and without unfolding the eigenvalues of COE are same, with $\pm 1$ difference for some cases at higher $k$, which can be neglected, because we think they are due to statistical fluctuations.
-Similar behaviors are also observed in the $m=1$ case of both COE and GOE.
-But, here both COE and GOE follow the scaling relation up to slightly higher $k$ for HOSR than HOS.
-But, as $k$ increases, the ratios are found to be getting more away from the scaling relation than spacings.
-The possible reasons for deviation from the scaling relation for higher $k$ will be discussed in Sec.~\ref{subsec:Dist.Func.Anal}.
+Hence, we can conclude from the above that for the $m=2$ case of COE and GOE, for smaller $k$ (up to $k=4$), the results of spacing and ratio distributions are the same within the ensemble and across these ensembles.
+For higher $k$ (i.e., $k \geq 4$), the results of spacing and ratio distributions start deviating from each other, and the deviation increases with $k$ within each ensemble.
+Also, we find that $N$ does not have a very significant effect on the results of HOS distributions of COE and GOE, and HOSR distributions of COE after a certain $N$, which is small.
+The results of HOS distribution of both COE and GOE are found to be nearly the same, and the results of HOSR distributions of COE aren't the same as that of the corresponding HOSR distributions of GOE for a particular $N$.
+But, as $N$ increases, the HOSR distribution results of GOE seem to tend towards the HOSR of COE.
+We also find that for a particular $N$, the HOSR distribution results of both the unfolded eigenvalues of GOE and without unfolding the eigenvalues of COE are same, with $\pm 1$ difference for some cases at higher $k$, which can be neglected, because we think they are due to statistical fluctuations.
+Similar behaviors are also observed for the $m=1$ case of both COE and GOE.
+But, here both COE and GOE follow the scaling relation up to slightly higher $k$ for HOSR distribution than HOS.
+As $k$ increases further, the ratio distribution results are found to be getting more away from the scaling relation than spacing.
+The possible reasons for deviation from the scaling relation for higher values of $k$ in the case of both spacings and ratios will be discussed in Sec.~\ref{Gunson's result} and Sec.~\ref{subsec:Dist.Func.Anal}.